This article includes promotional content.

 Is It Worth It?

-Absolutely — whether you’re traveling solo, with friends, or as a family, the Doraemon Museum is a unique and heartwarming destination that gives you a taste of Japan’s rich manga culture.
+As far as you are familiar to Japanese anime, whether you’re traveling solo, with friends, or as a family, the Doraemon Museum is a unique and heartwarming destination that gives you a taste of Japan’s rich manga culture.

 You don’t need to be a hardcore fan to enjoy it — just bring your curiosity and your camera!